The Rundown

 - Doesn’t contain DHA

-Senior Schnauzers will benefit from the Nulo Freestyle Senior Dry Dog Food.
-The high-quality ingredients and added extras will ensure they stay healthy as they age.
+Senior Schnauzers will benefit from Nulo Senior Grain Free Dry Dog Food.
+The high-quality ingredients and added supplements provide him the nourishment he needs to maintain normal bodily functions as he ages.

 click to see more